When harvesting citrus you need to use the correct harvesting tools for the job to ensure your fruit leaves the farm in the best possible condition.

 However, lets start with lemon harvesting.
 Due to the shape of the lemon fruit, where the calyx is more exposed to the worker [compared to oranges],this clipper is ideal for this purpose.
 The blades operate on the bypass system and are extremely sharp.

-Since introducing the scissor to citrus farmers as an alternative to the traditional, heavy lemon clipper the tool has been a huge success.
+Since introducing the scissor to citrus farmers as an alternative to the traditional, heavy lemon clipper the tool has been a success.

 The harvesting of grapefruit has also been made easier with this scissor and we believe that with some training and concerted effort the lemon clipper can also be used for the harvesting of oranges as well.